-Recent technology advances have proven to be a double-edged sword.
+Recent technology advances, including for the authentication process, have proven to be a double-edged sword.
 AI algorithms help with everything from cancer screenings to wildlife conservation.
 Yet, the same tools that enable positive life-changing experiences can also provide fraudsters new tools and capabilities.
 For example, the methods used for identity theft are becoming increasingly sophisticated.
 Malicious actors can combine personally identifiable information (PII) from various sources to create a synthetic identity or use deepfakes to mimic real people.

 To stay one step ahead of fraudulent actors, organizations are turning to biometric authentication as the next evolution of identity security.
 Each time someone opens their smartphone with a face identification tool, they’re using facial recognition software, a form of biometric authentication.
 Other companies have begun to use behavioral biometrics, which analyze user behavior patterns, like mouse clicks or account-login frequency to identify potentially fraudulent behavior.
 These tools add layers to identity-verification processes, making it harder for criminals to impersonate others.